Anant-mishra1729/Anant-mishra1729/README.md

  <div align = "center">
  <h3> :book: &nbsp; An excerpt from my diary</h3>
-  <i>&nbsp;Every night in the light of stars, what we see is the obliterated part of this universe...</i>
+  <i>&nbsp;"Every night in the light of stars, what we see is the obliterated part of this universe..."</i>
  </div>

 <img src="https://capsule-render.vercel.app/api?section=footer&type=waving&color=0:00c7ad,75:6e97fd,100:5d52ac" width = "100%"/>